m-qiang/dhcp-dl-surface-pipeline/README.md

 ### Python/PyTorch

 The dHCP DL-based surface pipeline is based on Python/PyTorch.
-We recommend to install [Anaconda](https://www.anaconda.com/download) and use ```conda``` to install the dependencies.
+We recommend installing [Anaconda](https://www.anaconda.com/download) and use ```conda``` to install the dependencies.
 After installing the Anaconda, you can run
 ```
 . install.sh
 ```
- which creates a new virtual environment ```dhcp``` and installs PyTorch as well as other required Python packages in the environment.
+to create a new virtual environment ```dhcp``` and install PyTorch as well as other required Python packages in the environment.

 Otherwise, if you do not have conda installation, you can run the following command to install the required packages with PyPI.
 ```